 Engagement is exactly what Mars Drinks hoped its Living Office would help deliver.
 “The way we’re going to achieve our business goals is through talented, capable people who are passionate about the difference we can make in the workplace,” says Wood.
-Mars Drinks’ average length of stay is 10 years – not bad, considering that at 53 per cent of companies, it’s under 8 years.6
+Mars Drinks’ average length of stay is 10 years—not bad, considering that at 53 percent of companies, it’s under eight years.6

-Says Brower, “This is an ultimate benefit of clear purpose – a culture and a workplace that attract employees and keep them engaged, focused, and contributing to the greater meaning of the organisation through work that matters.”
+Says Brower, “This is an ultimate benefit of clear purpose—a culture and a workplace that attract employees and keep them engaged, focused, and contributing to the greater meaning of the organization through work that matters.”

-- David Ulrich and Wendy Ulrich, The Why of Work: How Great Leaders Build Abundant Organizations.
+1. David Ulrich and Wendy Ulrich.
+The Why of Work: How Great Leaders Build Abundant Organizations.
 New York: McGraw-Hill Education, 2010.

-- Tracy Brower, Bring Work to Life by Bringing Life to Work: A Guide for Leaders and Organizations, Bibliomotion, 2014, p.
+3. Tracy Brower.
+Bring Work to Life by Bringing Life to Work: A Guide for Leaders and Organizations, Bibliomotion, 2014, p.
 169.